-Utilising UML-B, we model the SBB normal behaviour (without exceptions) as a state-machine.
-The normal-behaviour SBB case, presented in Figure 1, starts in the 'Waiting' state and, in the case of accepting the ballot, progresses through the following sequence of states: 'Waiting', 'BarcodeReading', 'BarcodeProcessing', 'UserSelection', 'PrepareAccepting', 'Accepting', 'Waiting'.
+Utilising UML-B, we model the SBB normal behaviour (without exceptions) as a state-machine3.
+The normal-behaviour SBB case, presented in Figure 1 [on the following page](#), starts in the 'Waiting' state and, in the case of accepting the ballot, progresses through the following sequence of states: 'Waiting', 'BarcodeReading', 'BarcodeProcessing', 'UserSelection', 'PrepareAccepting', 'Accepting', 'Waiting'.
 There are several functional variables (not shown in the state-machine diagram) which are manipulated by actions of the transitions.
 They are

-- 'paper_count' - a count of the papers input to the roller (incremented by the transition 'ROLLER_paper_in'), - 'accepted_count' - a count of the papers categorized as accepted by the roller (incremented by the transition 'ROLLER_accept_paper'), - 'spoilt_count' - a count of the papers categorized as spoilt by the roller (incremented by the transition 'ROLLER_spoil_paper'), - 'rejected_count' - a count of the papers categorized as rejected by the roller (incremented by the transition 'ROLLER_reject_paper'),
+- 'paper_count' - a count of the papers input to the roller (incremented by the transition 'ROLLER_paper_in'), - 'accepted_count' - a count of the papers categorized as accepted by the roller (incremented by the transition 'ROLLER_accept_paper'), - 'spoilt_count' - a count of the papers categorized as spoilt by the roller (incremented by the transition 'ROLLER_spoil_paper'), - 'rejected_count' - a count of the papers categorized as rejected by the roller (incremented by the transition 'ROLLER_reject_paper'), - 'cast_count' - a count of the votes cast by the user (incremented by the transition 'USER_cast'),